-It can be particularly difficult for someone with social anxiety disorder to seek help, because seeing a mental health professional requires them to interact with someone in a social situation.
+It can be particularly difficult for someone with social anxiety to seek help, because seeing a mental health professional requires them to interact with someone in a social situation.
 It’s important to remember that mental health professionals understand your worries and will know how to talk to you.
 Try viewing your appointment with them as the first step in facing your fears.

 To make it a little less hard, it might be helpful to:

 - ask a friend or family member to help you book an appointment with a professional (you can text them if asking face-to-face or over the phone is too hard right now)

 - ask a friend or family member to come with you to your appointment

 - make the appointment with someone you know, such as your regular GP, a wellbeing teacher at school, or a counsellor/therapist you’ve seen before

 - write down some of your questions and thoughts beforehand so that it’s easier to remember them during the appointment